Tabasz/quick-AVX-512-sort/README.md

 ## Automatic code generation
 Sorting network code has been generated automatically.
-The files responsible are: utils/irregular_networks.py - generates column sorting by irregular networks utils/network_generator.cpp - generates column sorting by the Odd-even networks as well as column merging by a modified Odd-even network.
+The files responsible are: utils/irregular_networks.py - generates column sorting by irregular networks utils/network_generator.cpp - generates column sorting by the Odd-even network as well as column merging by a modified Odd-even network.